-Matjiesrivier Nature Reserve is a World Heritage Site, located in the transitional zone where fynbos and lowland succulent Karoo vegetation overlap
+Matjiesrivier Nature Reserve is a World Heritage Site, located in the ecotone where the transition of Fynbos and Succulent Karoo occur.

-Proclaimed as a nature reserve in 2000, and a World Heritage Site in 2014, Matjiesrivier Nature Reserve occupies a very special part of the Western Cape.
-The 12 800 hectare nature reserve is located in the transitional zone where fynbos and lowland succulent Karoo vegetation overlap.
+Proclaimed as a nature reserve in 2000, and inscribed as a World Heritage Site in 2014, Matjiesrivier Nature Reserve occupies a very special part of the Western Cape.
+The 12 800 hectare nature reserve is located in the ecotone where the transition of Fynbos and Succulent Karoo vegetation interface.
 The diversity of fauna and flora found on the reserve thus offers visitors representations of both biomes.

-This semi-arid nature reserve also contains some excellent examples of the region’s geological and archaeological heritage, including the imposing Stadsaal cave, rare San rock art depicting elephants, and the newly opened Truitjieskraal interpretive trail.
-A permit is required to visit these attractions and is available for purchase at the CapeNature offices or at any private tourism offices in the Cederberg area.
+This semi-arid nature reserve also contains some excellent examples of the region’s geological (dating back 300 million years ago) and archaeological heritage (5000-300 years old), including the imposing Stadsaal cave, rare San rock art depicting elephants, and the Truitjieskraal interpretive trail.
+A permit is required to visit these attractions and is available for purchase at the CapeNature offices or at any private tourism offices in the Cederberg Conservancy.